Particular/docs.particular.net/nservicebus/messaging/routing-extensibility_content_core_[6,).partial.md

 ## Command routing

-Routing extensions can access the route table via the feature configuration context:
+Routing extensions can access the route table from `EndpointConfiguration` level:

-snippet:RoutingExtensibility-RouteTable
+snippet:RoutingExtensibility-RouteTableConfig

-The route table can either be modified once during the feature set up phase or can be passed further e.g. to a `FeatureStartupTask` and updated periodically when the source of routing information changes.
+Or from the feature level.
+In this case the route table can be modified in the feature set up phase or can be passed further e.g. to a `FeatureStartupTask` and updated periodically when the source of routing information changes.

 snippet:RoutingExtensibility-StartupTaskRegistration